XBOX One S Hard Drive Replacement

 Troubleshooting Your XBOX One S Hard Drive

 This is the right place to be if you think your XBOX One S has a faulty hard drive, or if you want to upgrade your XBOX One hard drive to a larger drive.
-If your drive is faulty, or you want to upgrade, both jobs are the same, in that you will have to get inside the machine to change the drive with a pre-partitioned hard drive, and then install the OSU1 update file on to it.

 FIRST THING'S FIRST THOUGH -